 To investigate the inclusiveness and representativeness of local institutions, we focus on characteristics of the city councils, which had legislative and administrative power in the local context.
 Using information from the Städtebuch, we record the year in which the council is first mentioned as well as (where applicable) its end date, its size and the identity of its members.
 We also collect data on who elects or appoints council members.
 We construct three main political institutional variables.
 To capture the opportunities for political participation by citizens, we define an indicator taking a value of one if the council is directly elected by citizens without the interference of the local lord.
 Second, to capture the strength and breadth of the council, we define a count variable of the number of council members.
-Third, for a subset of our cities we rely on data by Wahl (2019) which provides an indicator for whether the guilds are represented on the council.
-While Wahl's data are on the city-century level, we collected additional information on the exact timing of guild representation to build a city-decade panel.
+Third, for a subset of our cities we rely on data by Wahl (2019), which provides an indicator for whether the guilds are represented on the council.